-- Developing a functioning riparian ecosystem that supports a diversity of fish, wildlife, and plant species.
+- Enhance an existing native oak woodland to a functioning riparian ecosystem that supports a diversity of fish, wildlife, and plant species.

-- Provide ongoing stewardship of Stewart Canyon Creek.
-Develop outreach and networking that will help to continue project funding from a variety of community-based sources.
+- Provide ongoing stewardship of Middle Stewart Canyon Creek and develop outreach and networking that will help to continue project funding from a variety of community-based sources.

 - Adjacent homeowner education program on runoff management, native landscaping practices, and other practices that will support the immediate and long-term health of this local riparian habitat.

-- Spring 2021: Begin planting of native trees and herbaceous plants and shrubs, including community planting days.
-Community education including planting days with Ojai Valley Land Conservancy (OVLC), and workshops by Once Upon a Wetlands (OUW) on practices that support healthy riparian habitat and water flow.
+- Spring 2021: Begin planting of native trees and herbaceous plants and shrubs in coordination with tree removal schedule.
+Community education including planting days with OVLC, and workshops by OUW on practices that support healthy riparian habitat and water flow.